DerellLicht/BallDroppings/README.md

 and use conventional javascript functions to select and play those sounds.
 That *should* make the program work with sound on all browsers.

+A second bug fix was that if 'Grow balls on bounce' was turned off, the bouncing balls didn't function correctly.
+I fixed that as well.

-A second mod that I _may_ make, is to try to make color selection for the lines be more consistent;
+Another mod that I _may_ make, is to try to make color selection for the lines be more consistent;
 they seem to be somewhat random at this point.
+This will take significantly more effort, though, as the mechanism for selecting and propagating colors for the balls is far from evident in the code.

 ##  historical notes
 > Thaoh had included the following note on the 'Help' display, in his version of this program.